After we stayed 2 whole months (March-April) in Zadar, Croatia, we decided to go explore a little more of the Balkans.

 We drank tap water all the way.
 We started in Krakow (Poland), drank from tap in Hungary and Slovakia, in Croatia, Serbia and Bulgaria.
 Most of these countries also have drinking fountains everywhere in the cities.
 Also at the trainstation in Nis, where we had a 10minute stop on our way from Sofia to Belgrade, there was a tap to refill (I asked the train staff if it was drinking water).

 So no problems to refill your bottles.
-If you are afraid of tap water or unsure if it is good to drink, get a filter bottle (check my posts about how to refuse plastic bottles when traveling, about different water treatment and the best travel filter bottle) or bring a charcoal stick.
+If you are afraid of tap water or unsure if it is good to drink, get a filter bottle (check my posts about how to refuse plastic bottles when traveling, about different water treatment and the best travel filter bottle), bring a charcoal stick or buy the biggest bottle/container available.

 I always ask my hosts or ask around in zero waste facebook groups.
 If they say they drink the water I drink it too.
 If you have a sensitive stomach, boil the water and drink tea, or get one of my recommended filter bottles.
 If you don’t like any of these buy the biggest container available.